 - Avoid drinking any stimulating drinks after dinner, especially coffee and alcohol.
 If you need help relaxing, an herbal decaffeinated tea is better than decaffeinated coffee (It’s still a coffee 🙂 )

 Habits tracker for you.

-Take this handy one-page habits tracker and put it to good use for the next 30 days.
 See if any habits you tracked helped you save tout time and money?
 If you like what helped you, continue using it and share it with your loved ones.

 Want more idea on money-saving habits?

 This article first published on Consciousdebtfreelife.com